DownThePark/mysql-snap/README.md

 ## Introduction

 This is a community-developed MySQL snap, made with the goal to have the ability to run with minimal privileges, while maintaining the ability to run as a stable, full-fledged MySQL server.
-This snap features strict confinement security, a non-root daemon, and support for the `amd64` and `arm64` architectures.
+This snap features strict confinement security, a rootless daemon, and support for the `amd64` and `arm64` architectures.

 ## Installation
 [![Get it from the Snap Store](https://snapcraft.io/static/images/badges/en/snap-store-black.svg)](https://snapcraft.io/mysql-strict)